 You can ask friends or loved ones to help

 If people ask if they can help, they can:

 - Leave food and drinks at your door

 - Get you medicine to relieve symptoms

 - Help care for children, parents, or other dependents

 - Help care for your pets

-If friends and family come to help, remind them to wear a face covering and wash their hands.
+If friends and family come to help take care of you, remind them to wear a face covering at all times and wash their hands.